jaihind213/duckberg/README.md

 This project aims to compare the performance of duckDB and Spark SQL on Apache Iceberg for the Nyc yellow taxi dataset.
 The dataset is available on the [NYC Taxi & Limousine Commission website](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 The dataset contains information about taxi trips in New York City, including pick-up and drop-off times, locations, trip distances, and fares.
-The dataset is available in CSV format and can be downloaded from the website.
+The dataset is available in parquet format and can be downloaded from the website.

 ## Dataset